Data modeling in Azure Cosmos DB for NoSQL

 Azure Synapse Link allows you to reduce costs from the following perspectives:

-- No ETL jobs running in your environment, meaning that you don't need to provision request units for them.
+• No ETL jobs running in your environment, meaning that you don't need to allocate request units for them.

 Controlled redundancy

-This is a great alternative for situations when a data model already exists and can't be changed.
-And the existing data model doesn't fit well into analytical store due to automatic schema inference rules like the limit of nested levels or the maximum number of properties.
-If this is your case, you can use Azure Cosmos DB Change Feed to replicate your data into another container, applying the required transformations for an Azure Synapse Link friendly data model.
+This technique is a great alternative for situations when a data model already exists and can't be changed.
+The current data model doesn't work well with analytical store.
+This advantage exists because analytical store has rules that limit how many levels you can nest data and how many properties you can have in each document.
+If your data is too complex or has too many fields, some important information might not be included in analytical store.
+If this scenario is your case, you can use Azure Cosmos DB Change Feed to replicate your data into another container, applying the required transformations for an Azure Synapse Link friendly data model.
 Let's see an example:

 Scenario

-is used to store on-line orders including customer and items details: billing address, delivery address, delivery method, delivery status, items price, etc. Only the first 1,000 properties are represented and key information isn't included in analytical store, blocking Azure Synapse Link usage.
-The container has PBs of records it's not possible to change the application and remodel the data.
+Container CustomersOrdersAndItems is used to store on-line orders including customer and items details: billing address, delivery address, delivery method, delivery status, items price, etc. Only the first 1,000 properties are represented and key information isn't included in analytical store, blocking Azure Synapse Link usage.
+The container has petabytes of records it's not possible to change the application and remodel the data.

-Another perspective of the problem is the big data volume.
+Another aspect of the problem is the large data volume.
 Billions of rows are constantly used by the Analytics Department, what prevents them to use tttl for old data deletion.
 Maintaining the entire data history in the transactional database because of analytical needs forces them to constantly increase request units provisioning, impacting costs.
 Transactional and analytical workloads compete for the same resources at the same time.

 Solution with Change Feed

-now has tttl set to keep data for six months only, which allows for another request units usage reduction, since there's a minimum of one request unit per GB in Azure Cosmos DB.
+• Container CustomersOrdersAndItems now has time-to-live (TTL) set to keep data for six months only, which allows for another request units usage reduction, since there's a minimum of one request unit per GB in Azure Cosmos DB.
 Less data, fewer request units.

 Takeaways

-The biggest takeaways from this article are to understand that data modeling in a world that's schema-free is as important as ever.
+The biggest takeaway from this article is that data modeling in a schema-free scenario is as important as ever.

 Just as there's no single way to represent a piece of data on a screen, there's no single way to model your data.
-You need to understand your application and how it produces, consume, and process the data.
-Then, by applying some of the guidelines presented here you can set about creating a model that addresses the immediate needs of your application.
-When your applications need to change, you can use the flexibility of a schema-free database to embrace that change and evolve your data model easily.
+You need to understand your application and how it produces, consumes, and processes the data.
+By applying the guidelines presented here, you can create a model that addresses the immediate needs of your application.
+When your application changes, use the flexibility of a schema-free database to adapt and evolve your data model easily.